yatesco/seafile-docs/deploy_pro/ldap_group_sync.md

 The following are LDAP group sync related options.
 They're in the "[LDAP_SYNC]" section of [ccnet.conf](../config/ccnet-conf.md).

 * **ENABLE_GROUP_SYNC**: set to "true" if you want to enable ldap group syncing
-* **IMPORT_BY_OU**: set to "true" if you want to sync groups by OU; need Seafile-pro-6.3.0 and above version
 * **IMPORT_GROUP_STRUCTURE**: you may be want to preserve the hierarchical relationship between departments or groups in the OU, when import groups from OU to Seafile. set to "true"; need Seafile-pro-6.3.0 and above version
 * **DEL_GROUP_IF_NOT_FOUND**: set to "true", will deleted the groups if not found it in the OU; need Seafile-pro-6.3.0 and above version
 * **CREATE_GROUP_REPO**: set to "true", if you want to automatically create a Department Libraries when imoprt groups from OU; need Seafile-pro-6.3.0 and above version
+* **GROUP_OBJECT_CLASS**: This is the name of the class used to search for group objects.
+In Active Directory, it's usually "group"; in OpenLDAP or others, you may use "groupOfNames","groupOfUniqueNames" or "posixGroup", depends on your LDAP server.
+The default value is "group".
+And **since version 6.3.0**, wo have added **"organizationalUnit"**, if you want to import groups by OU, you should and only set `GROUP_OBJECT_CLASS=organizationalUnit`.
 * **SYNC_INTERVAL**: The interval to sync.
 Unit is minutes.
 Default to 60 minutes.
-* **GROUP_OBJECT_CLASS**: This is the name of the class used to search for group objects.
-In Active Directory, it's usually "group"; in OpenLDAP or others, you may use "groupOfNames","groupOfUniqueNames" or "posixGroup", depends on your LDAP server.
-The default value is "group".
 * **GROUP_FILTER**: An additional filter to use when searching group objects.
 If it's set, the final filter used to run search is "(&(objectClass=GROUP_OBJECT_CLASS)(GROUP_FILTER))"; otherwise the final filter would be "(objectClass=GROUP_OBJECT_CLASS)".
 * **GROUP_MEMBER_ATTR**: The attribute field to use when loading the group's members.
 For most directory servers, the attributes is "member", which is the default value.For "posixGroup", it should be set to "memberUid".
 * **USER_ATTR_IN_MEMBERUID**: The user attribute set in 'memberUid' option, which is used in "posixGroup".The default value is "uid".